Celeste-A-Space-Research-Center/quantum-entanglement-game-space-socks/README.md

 # Quantum Entanglement Game
 ## Game Name: Space Socks
 ## Genre: Educational

+## Defensive Publication Statement
+This repository contains the complete implementation of **Space Socks**, a game designed to demonstrate quantum computing concepts in an engaging way.
+The project is **publicly disclosed** as a **defensive publication** to establish the date of invention.
+The idea was publicly made available on **January 26, 2025** to prevent future patent claims on the innovation.
+This repository is licensed under the [MIT License](LICENSE).

 ## Description:
 Quantum Computing is the future.
 However, like the popular phrase goes “It’s simple, it’s not quantum mechanics”- there is a misconception that the quantum world is too complicated for everyone to understand.